Gareth: French literature

-The earliest role of Gareth, appearing as Guerrehet, is found in the First Continuation of Chrétien de Troyes's Perceval ou le Conte du Graal.
+The earliest role of Gareth, appearing as Guerrehet, is found in the First Continuation of Chrétien de Troyes's Perceval ou le Conte du Graal (in the original Perceval, Chrétien himself had only mentioned Gawain's brothers named Agrevain, Gaherriez and Guerrehés).
 As the protagonist of the story's final episode, he slays the giant known as "Little Knight", thus avenging the death of fairy king Brangemuer, son of Guingamuer and the fay Brangepart.